MahjongPantheon/pantheon/README.md

 1. Make sure you have GNU Make installed on your system.
 Also one of the following should be installed:
    - [recommended] Docker with compose plugin - to run containers via docker runtime.
    - Podman and podman-compose - to run containers over OCI runtime.
+     - Pantheon scripts use docker detection, so if you have both docker and podman installed, docker will be used.
      - Podman has better security and doesn't have privileges problem with dependencies (e.g. you might need to remove `node_modules` as root when using docker).
      - Podman has some gotchas to be considered to run properly.
 See podman notes below.
 2. Create new environment config file `Env/.env.production`.
 There are examples in `Env` folder.
 Fill the file with proper settings for your setup.